gabicfa/REPS/README.md

 ## documentation

-This project documentation can be found [here] (https://hackaday.io/project/20362-reps)
+This project documentation can be found on [this hackady page](https://hackaday.io/project/20362-reps)